 When looking at possible Baptism Dates for your child, it is important that you start planning a few months in advance, especially if you have family members that are traveling from far away, as getting all the documents and requirements in line can take a few weeks.
 When all the documents are on file at OLGC, the specific date will be discussed further with a parish staff member before scheduling a date.
 A date will only be scheduled after the documents have been received.

-Baptisms are ordinarily celebrated on the second and fourth Saturdays of every month at 11:00 am.
+Baptisms are ordinarily celebrated on the second and fourth Saturdays of every month at 11:00 am in the Chapel.
 During Advent and Lent, Baptisms are celebrated only on one Saturday during the season.
 Check church website calendar for available dates.